sukhcs/zipline/docs/source/alpaca-bundle-ingestion.rst

 * you need to define your ZIPLINE_ROOT in an environment variable (This is where the ingested data will be stored).
-You need this env variable in for every zipline related script you execute (that includes the ingestion process, your notebooks research, and backtests you run) .It should be something like this:
+You need this env variable in for every zipline related script you execute (that includes the ingestion process, your research notebooks, and backtests you run) .It should be something like this:

   .. code-block:: yaml